An Employee Was Shot While They Were Working At A Wendy’s Restaurant. Call One Of Our St. Louis Gunshot Attorneys Today.

-Although the injured employee is expected to recover, he is going to need essential medical care in order to make that recovery.
+Although the injured employee is expected to recover, he is going to need essential medical care to make that recovery.
 Unfortunately for the injured individual, the medical care he receives is not free, potentially leaving him with thousands of dollars in medical bills.

 Because the individual who discharged the firearm has not been apprehended, liability cannot be established, and therefore, the Wendy’s employee cannot recover civilly for the injuries he has received at this time.
 Although the Wendy’s employee cannot recover civilly at this time, he can recover through Worker’s Compensation.

-The purpose of Worker’s Compensation Law is to place upon the employer the losses incurred by employees from injuries arising out of and in the course of employment.
+The purpose of the Worker’s Compensation Law is to place upon the employer the losses incurred by employees from injuries arising out of and in the course of employment.
 In Worker’s Compensation, the general rule is that an injury “arises out of” one’s employment IF it is a natural incident thereof and it is “in the course of employment” IF the action occurs within a period of employment at a place where the employee may reasonably be fulfilling the duties of employment.

 In this tragic case, the Wendy’s employee has a clearly compensable injury, and is thus entitled to authorized medical care, as well as compensation for lost wages.
 The Wendy’s employee was injured while acting within the duties of his employment, as he was operating the drive thru as he would normally do during his shifts at Wendy’s and in no way acted outside the scope of his employment in choosing to deny the customer additional dipping sauce, making his injuries compensable under Missouri Worker’s Compensation Law.

 It is crucial to know when a work injury is compensable, as employers and insurers may attempt to deny you or a loved one duly owed benefits.
 If you or a loved one has been injured at work, give us a call and we will ensure you receive the benefits to which you are entitled.
+Here we saw an employee shot at wendy’s, but it can happen anywhere.